Muslim pilgrims converge on Jamarat for ritual stoning of the devil

 By Ahmad Elhamy

-JAMARAT, Saudi Arabia, Aug 11 (Reuters) - Muslims from around the world hurled pebbles at a giant wall in a symbolic stoning of the devil on Sunday, the start of the riskiest part of the annual haj pilgrimage in Saudi Arabia, where hundreds died in a crush four years ago.
+JAMARAT, Saudi Arabia (Reuters) - Muslims from around the world hurled pebbles at a giant wall in a symbolic stoning of the devil on Sunday, the start of the riskiest part of the annual haj pilgrimage in Saudi Arabia, where hundreds died in a crush four years ago.

 Nearly 2-1/2 million pilgrims, mostly from abroad, have arrived for the five-day ritual, a religious duty once in a lifetime for every able-bodied Muslim who can afford it.
 They are asked to follow carefully orchestrated schedules for each stage of haj, but with so many people, panic is a constant danger.

-Under close supervision, pilgrims clad in white robes signifying a state of purity converged on Jamarat to perform the stoning ritual from a three-storey bridge erected to ease congestion after stampedes in previous years.
+Under close supervision and clad in white robes signifying a state of purity, the faithful converged on Jamarat to perform the stoning ritual from a three-storey bridge erected to ease congestion after stampedes in previous years.

+They will return to the bridge over the next two days for more stoning before returning to Mecca to pray at the Grand Mosque at the end of haj.

-Saudi authorities have also urged pilgrims to set aside politics during the haj but violence in the Middle East, including wars in Yemen, Syria, and Libya - and other global hotspots - remain on the minds of many.
+Saudi authorities have urged pilgrims to set aside politics during the rituals, but violence in the Middle East, including wars in Yemen, Syria, and Libya - and other global hotspots - remain on the minds of many.

 Confectioner Alaa Watad from Syria's Idlib province, the last major rebel enclave in the country's civil war, said his hometown was "drenched in blood".